-Caldwell- Luc (CWL) procedur is associated with complications like oro-antral fistula, gingivolabial fistula, dacrocystitis, and devitalized tooth.
+Metallic Foreign bodies in maxillary sinus are rare.
+Caldwell- Luc (CWL) procedure is used for their removal, but it is associated with complications like oro-antral fistula, gingivolabial fistula, dacrocystitis, and devitalized tooth.
 Moreover the potential problem of altered facial development as a result surgical treatment in children is well recognized.
 Functional endoscopic sinus surgery (FESS) has emerged as a better alternative.
 A case of an 8 year old male child with a metallic pellet due to gun shot injury in maxillary sinus is being presented and the effect of FESS and CWL procedure in pediatric population are discussed.